JDLT-Ltd/react-form-validator-component/README.md

 `Validator` has two **required** props
   * `fields` - an object with one property per input field
+The structure of a field object is as follows

+    Required Keys
-The key to each property must match the `name` attribute of the input field it refers to, and its value is an object with one property: a `rules` array of any combination of strings referring to our predefined validation rules and user-defined custom rules.
-You can optionally provide a `defaultValue` property for each field.
+    * `rules` - Each object must have a `rules` array, containing any combination of strings referring to our predefined validation rules and user-defined custom rules.
+    * `name` - The second required key is `name` which names the field you are validating.
+This must correspond to the name of the input field you want to validate.

+    Optional Keys
+    * `required` - This key determines whether a field is required.
+If is is set to `true`, the field will only pass validation with a value.
+It can alternatively be set to a string which names the validation group it is a part of. [**See Group Validation**](#group-validation)
+    * `defaultValue` - You can optionally provide a `defaultValue` property for each field.
 This is only required if you want to validate your form on load but are using form field components which don't correlate one-to-one with actual DOM nodes.
+    * `onChange` - You can pass a custom onChange for each field, in case you have certain fields which need to be handled differently from the default.
     E.g. `semantic-ui-react`'s `DropDown` component (i.e. the matching `name` attribute cannot be found on a DOM node containing the value to be validated).
 In those cases, the Validator's default method of checking values on load will fail.
 However, validation on *change* will be unaffected.
+    * `label` - You can provide a label key, which will be returned from Validator in case you want to map over fields in order to build a form.

   * `parent` - a reference to the component whose state `Validator` should add validated form data to.
 RFVC requires the parent components this context for several operations.